finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

-## What's New - v1.87
+## What's New - v1.88
-- Cards: Preview card image on hover
+- Bug-Fix: Delete token/dice button
-- Game-Play: Remove drawers and delete tokens
+- Bug-Fix: Synchronize tokens in Multi-player
+- Deck-Editor: Change how many cards appear per column based on resolution

 ## Active Sprint
+- Bug: Sometimes stacks will duplicate the bottom two cards below the stack, creating another stack underneath
 - Game-Play: Pre-defined card zones/stacks
 - Game-Play: Combine Stacks when dropped on each other
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card